svpcom/wfb-ng/doc/wfb-ng-std-draft.md

 WFB-NG encrypts data stream using libsodium.

 When TX starts, it generates new session key, encrypts it using public key authenticated encryption (cryptobox) and announce it every SESSION_KEY_ANNOUNCE_MSEC (default 1s).
+Session packet encryption and authentication are done using X25519 ECDH key generated from (RX public key, TX secret key) on the TX side and (TX public key, RX secret key) on the RX side.
 Data packets encrypted by crypto_aead_chacha20poly1305_encrypt using session key and packet index as nonce.
 TX can change FEC settings online, but it must generate a new session key to avoid invalid data on the RX side.